 THE ADVENTURES OF A GNOME NAMED GNORM; A GNOME NAMED GNORM

 Upworld has been conceived as a cute conceptual spin on the mid-1980s buddy cop movie that became all the fad after Lethal Weapon (1987).
-Shortly after Lethal Weapon came out, we started getting some bizarre spins on the buddy cop concept:- cop and dog K9 (1988) and Turner and Hooch (1988); cop and alien The Hidden (1987) and Alien Nation (1988); cop and split personality Loose Cannons (1989); cop and Hollywood action star The Hard Way (1991); cop and vampire tvs Forever Knight (1992-6); cop and undead Dead Heat (1988).
+Shortly after Lethal Weapon came out, we started getting some bizarre spins on the buddy cop concept:- cop and dog K9 (1988) and Turner and Hooch (1988); cop and alien The Hidden (1987) and Alien Nation (1988); cop and split personality Loose Cannons (1989); cop and Hollywood action star The Hard Way (1991); cop and vampire tvs Forever Knight (1992-6); cop and zombie Dead Heat (1988); even cop and dinosaur Theodore Rex (1995).
 Certainly, the idea of a cop and gnome pairing should take the prize for conceptual bizarreness.

 For all that, it is a cute idea that fails to work.
 This is entirely due to a completely sophomoric attitude that takes over the film.
 Which is probably no particular surprise for a film that stars Anthony Michael Hall who seems to specialise in these types of films.
 In the film, Hall even drives a car with the number plate OYNK which should probably give an idea of the films intellectual level.
 Even the gnome gets into slavering over human female breasts and butts.
 Hall, who appears all of about nineteen, is laughably miscast as a detective and is far too young to at all convince in the part.
 Beyond that, the films most fantastic aspect is not its asking us to believe in gnomes or entire societies living underground but surely how someone with a jerkoff attitude like Anthony Michael Halls can remain on the police force without being suspended.